lnashier/fastly/docs/project.md

 - Library will not set expiration time means the stored items have no expiration time.
 - Library will not store 0 size content.
 - Library will not compress content.
+- Library will keep most recent stored content.
+- Library allows resetting in order to naturally fixing of partially evicted content.

 ## Deliverables